Crusaders, Lions go on seven-try Super Rugby romps - Capital Sports

 Winger George Bridge again tormented Stormers, scoring two tries after notching a hat-trick the last time the sides met in Christchurch.

-Winning captain Sam Whitelock said: “We started off pretty well but full credit to them, they came back and tested us.”
+“We started off pretty well but full credit to them, they came back and tested us,” said Crusaders captain Sam Whitelock.

-After beginning with a win over former champions Wellington Hurricanes, Bulls paid dearly for ill discipline as they fell to neighbours the Lions.
+After beginning with a win over the Hurricanes, Bulls paid dearly for ill discipline as they were savaged by the Lions.

-Conraad van Vuuren was yellow-carded on 54 minutes for offside after a team warning and fellow forward Nic de Jager walked to the sin bin a minute later for collapsing a maul.
+Conraad van Vuuren was yellow-carded on 54 minutes for offside and fellow forward Nic de Jager went to the sin bin a minute later for collapsing a maul.

 The Lions added 14 points when numerically advantaged to go 42-21 clear and got a further try before Bulls scored twice in a late rally.